F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-multiple.rst

 foo@bar:~$ terraform plan -out scenario4 > output_scenario4.2
 foo@bar:~$ more output_scenario4.2
 foo@bar:~$ terraform apply "scenario4"
-We can verify that the 5 attack signatures have been enabled and enforced on the scenario4 WAF Policy on the QA BIG-IP (first 5 lines in the attack signatures list of the A.WAF Policy).
+We can verify that the 5 attack signatures have been enabled and enforced on the scenario4 WAF Policy on the QA BIG-IP (first 5 lines in the attack signatures list of the Advanced WAF Policy).

 Now, the applicatiopn owner identified that these last changes on the QA device have introduced some FP.
-Using the log events on the A.WAF GUI, we identified that :
+Using the log events on the Advanced WAF GUI, we identified that :

 the attack signature "200101558" should be disabled globally the attack signature "200003068" should be disabled for the "/U1" URL